ptarco/ptarco.github.com/source/_posts/2013-09-03-writing-and-publishing-node-dot-js-modules.markdown

 This folder contains all the files responsible for the functionality of your module.

 #### node-modules
 This folder contains all the dependencies(other modules) used to implementation.
-This is created aotumaticaly when you install some moulde.
+This is created automatically when you install some modude.

 #### tests
-Contains all tests arquives tp testing your module.
+Contains all tests arquives to test your module.

 #### LICENSE
-Thisfile contains all informations about the license of module.
+This file contains all informations about the license of module.

 #### package.json
-This is the most important file allows see all information about this module, structure, owner e etc.
+This is the most important file, allows to see all information about this module, structure, owner e etc.

 {% codeblock %}
 {